 maa'n / together

-This program was initiated n the wake of the Syrian refugee crises that aims to faciliate integration of all newcomers whatever their origin through concrete projects and inter-cultural partnerships.
+This program was initiated in the wake of the Syrian refugee crises that aims to facilitate integration of all newcomers whatever their origin through concrete projects and inter-cultural partnerships.

 women weaving their dreams

 This project began in 2017 with the aim of helping women newcomers integrate more successfully into their new communities by placing an emphasis on building language skills, strengthening self-confidence, fostering a sense of belonging, and maintaining a positive attitude.

 This holistic approach first took shape in the form of a series of workshops on the themes of loss, grief, and healing.
 This was followed by a series of workshops related to themes of empowerment and included group outings, such as visiting Parliament Hill and meeting with a Senator(?) to promote civic engagement.
 As women got to know each other better, strong bonds of friendship and community were formed.
 Since then, the focus of the project has moved towards job training, and exploring volunteer and employment opportunities that offer the women concrete ways to contribute to their communities.

 After the women’s group became well established, the Women Weaving their Dreams Catering Collective was formed.
 This collective, specializing in Middle Eastern cuisine, has been active since 2018.
 Based on the idea that a shared meal can break down cultural and linguistic barriers, this catering collective offers the opportunity for people to taste delicious food while supporting a great initiative.
 The collective also provides participating women with a supplemental income, an opportunity to maintain contact with other group members, and to have their cooking talents valued.
 The Collective has transformed into a bustling success!
 Currently, we are working on getting women participants their Food Handling Certificate, secure a more consistent industrial kitchen space, and launch an online ordering platform for customers.

 Our impact in 2019

 Number of events catered